akhan7/fss16groupG/code/9/README.md

 * This experiment has enlightened us more about Genetic Algorithm and Differential Evolution as well as different topics around them.
 * Thus, from our experiments, we conclude that Differential Evolution does improve the performance of a Genetic Algorithm.
 * We also observed that generally if the objective space is less, the hypervolume is more.
+* Also if the GA is tuned, the results are way better than for untuned GAs.

 ### Threats to validity